-^{2.} Annual leave/LSL represent the net movement in amounts provided for annual leave during the year ended 30 June 2016.
-LSL is the net movement in amounts recorded for LSL when they become applicable.

-^{3.} The value for Long Term Incentives presented in the tables above is calculated in accordance with AASB 2 Share Based Payment and represents securities issued under the LTI equity plans that have been expensed during the current year.
-The fair values of long term incentives have been calculated by an independent third party.
+- 1) Annual leave/LSL represent the net movement in amounts provided for annual leave during the year ended 30 June 2016.
+LSL is the net movement in amounts recorded for LSL when they become applicable. - 2) The value for Long Term Incentives presented in the tables above is calculated in accordance with AASB 2 Share Based Payment and represents securities issued under the LTI equity plans that have been expensed during the current year.
+The fair values of long term incentives have been calculated by an independent third party. - 3) The STI for FY2015 was nil, based on STI KPIs not being met.